mikegomezg/nextla_astro/README.md

 npm run preview
 ```

-### Content Management
+## Content Management

-Blog posts and documentation pages are managed through Markdown files in the `/src/content/` directory.
-The site uses Astro's content collections to organize and query content.
+Content is managed through Astro's content collections in the `/src/content/` directory, with separate collections for technical documentation and narrative elements that reference each other through a shared conceptual framework.

 ## Project Goals

 This project serves as:

+1. A demonstration of how abstract technical concepts can be made accessible through narrative parallels
-1. A creative outlet for exploring the intersection of ancient design principles and modern technology
+2. A creative exploration of software asset management principles through metaphor and storytelling
-2. A technical showcase demonstrating component-based architecture and design system implementation
-3. A documentation hub for the broader Nextla concept and philosophy
+3. A technical showcase of ServiceNow capabilities in a conceptual framework
-4. A platform for personal reflections on the development process
+4. A platform for examining attention economics through both practical and philosophical lenses

 ## License

 This project is private and not licensed for redistribution.
 All content and code are copyright protected.

-## Author Notes

-This blog represents an ongoing exploration rather than a finished product.
-The design and content will evolve as the concepts mature and new connections between historical design principles and modern interfaces are discovered.

-The site intentionally challenges conventional design patterns to encourage more mindful digital interactions and demonstrate alternatives to attention-depleting interfaces.